pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 > **Note:**
 >
 > - If you deploy your TiDB cluster using CR, make sure that `config: {}` is set, no matter you want to modify `config` or not.
 Otherwise, PD microservice components might not be started successfully.
 This step is meant to be compatible with `Helm` deployment.
-> - After the cluster is started for the first time, some configuration items of the PD microservice are persisted in etcd.
+> - If you enable the PD microservice mode when you deploy a TiDB cluster, some configuration items of PD microservices are persisted in etcd.
 The persisted configuration in etcd takes precedence over that in PD.
-Therefore, after the first start, you cannot modify these configuration items using parameters.
+> - If you enable the PD microservice mode for an existing TiDB cluster, some configuration items of PD microservices adopt the same values in PD configuration and are persisted in etcd.
+The persisted configuration in etcd takes precedence over that in PD.
+> - Hence, after the first startup of PD microservices, you cannot modify these configuration items using parameters.
+Instead, you can modify them dynamically using [SQL statements](https://docs.pingcap.com/tidb/stable/dynamic-config/#modify-pd-configuration-dynamically), [pd-ctl](https://docs.pingcap.com/tidb/stable/pd-control#config-show--set-option-value--placement-rules), or PD server API.
+Currently, among all the configuration items listed in [Modify PD configuration dynamically](https://docs.pingcap.com/tidb/stable/dynamic-config#modify-pd-configuration-dynamically), except `log.level`, all the other configuration items cannot be modified using parameters after the first startup of PD microservices.

 #### Configure TiProxy parameters